 - Its writing is engineered.
 The book is written like J.D.’s other books on technical concepts.
 He’s brought content engineering to the personal realm.
 The software world is already a combination of art and structure.

 - It’s dense but digestable.
 J.D. has an uncanny ability to reduce concepts so that they are short, but not reduce them so much that they are abstract and thus harder to understand and process.
 Splitting out tools like cheat sheets and templates helps immensely in jump starting the whole process.
 In all, it’s like vitamins and protein bars for the mind and spirit.

 - It took into account the human factor.
 It dealt with how humans really work from the standpoint of looking at patterns in life and work.
 Something clicked for me in the parts about closing down work, multitasking, and fully engaging what’s in front of me.
 I could see the part of having “a why” and how it was important in my own life.
 The concept of having a “story” was helpful as well.
 Certainly, some parts I’d heard before as a student of other authors and classes.
 These principles are not secrets necessarily.
 However, I don’t remember encountering them stated so succinctly.

 But the book has given me a great toolbox for the job.
 It’s made the process seem much simpler than I previously thought.
 I can more easily see patterns that do not work and correct them using strategies in the book.
-I highly recommend it.

 —Rob Boucher, author, musician